-So, what happened to The Weeknd’s face?
+But what really happened to The Weeknd’s face?
 Has he had plastic surgery and why does he wear face bandages?
 Here’s what you need to know.

-In November 2019, The Weeknd, real name Abel Makkonen Tesfaye, kicked off his new 'After Hours’ era, which began a new phase for the star’s music, as he incorporated a red jacket and face full of bandages.
+In November 2019, The Weeknd - real name Abel Tesfaye - kicked off his new 'After Hours’ era, which began a new phase for the star’s music, as he incorporated a red jacket and face full of bandages.